emptybagelman/Music-App/README.md

 Designed to look like the Minecraft Java Launcher

-run `npm i`
+run `npm i`.
-wait a bit
+wait a bit.
-let it finish
+let it finish.
-make sure `"dev": "vite"` is in under scripts in your package.json run `npm run dev`
+make sure `"dev": "vite"` is in under scripts in your package.json. run `npm run dev`.
-CTRL & click the link in the terminal
+CTRL & click the link in the terminal.